sks147/themythicalengineer/_posts/2024-11-17-how-to-setup-self-hosted-wiki-for-your-startup.md

 - 8GB RAM
 - 2 vCPU

-In our case, we've grown to over 1,000 pages and nearly 400 users, and our setup is still going strong.
+In our case, we've grown to over **1,000 pages** and nearly **400 users**, and our setup is still going strong.
 The only maintenance I've had to do was adding Elasticsearch for improved search functionality.

 ![elasticsearch_setup](/assets/images/setup-self-hosted-wiki/elasticsearch_setup.webp)